hashicorp/terraform-provider-azurerm/website/docs/r/log_analytics_storage_insights.html.markdown

 * `resource_group_name` - (Required) The name of the Resource Group where the Log Analytics Storage Insights should exist.
 Changing this forces a new Log Analytics Storage Insights to be created.

-* `workspace_id` - (Required) The resource ID of the workspace to create the Log Analytics Storage Insights within.
+* `workspace_id` - (Required) The ID of the Log Analytics Workspace within which the Storage Insights should exist.
 Changing this forces a new Log Analytics Storage Insights to be created.

-* `storage_account_id` - (Required) The resource ID of the storage account to be used by this Log Analytics Storage Insights.
+* `storage_account_id` - (Required) The ID of the Storage Account used by this Log Analytics Storage Insights.

 * `storage_account_key` - (Required) The storage access key to be used to connect to the storage account.